Skip to content

 Sexual Violence Liaison Officer (SVLO) Service

-We want all students at the University of Chester who have experienced sexual violence and would like support to be able to access the service.
+We want all University of Chester students who have experienced sexual violence and would like to understand reporting and support options to be able to access this service.

 Marginalised groups and people with intersectional experiences may face additional barriers to accessing support.
 The SVLO service recognise this and believes it is important to make it explicitly clear that we can support:

-• from all religious backgrounds, including no religion
+• Students from all religious backgrounds, including no religion

 Posted in Support and OpportunitiesTagged , , , , Leave a Comment on Sexual Violence Liaison Officer (SVLO) Service